 3. Office Web Apps

-Like the desktop version of Microsoft Office 2013, the Office Web Apps have been restyled with the Metro UI.
+Like the desktop version of Microsoft Office 2013, the Office Web Apps have been restyled with the Modern UI.

 Microsoft Office Web Apps can be accessed through most browsers; simply sign into a Windows Live/Hotmail account at https://onedrive.live.com/ in order to start using the online versions of Word, Excel, OneNote or PowerPoint.

 While the features on offer aren’t as comprehensive as those in the desktop apps, these web tools nevertheless offer a considerable advantage to anyone planning to run a home or small office on a tight budget – they’re absolutely free to use!
 Documents created and edited with Office Web Apps are automatically stored to OneDrive.